SAFETAG/SAFETAG/INSTALL.md

   -o outputfile.pdf \
   -t /path/to/SAFETAG/styles
 ```
-The `-i` flag is the base directory, `-I` specifies the index file to build from, `-o` is the output file, and `-t` is the path to the template folder for styling. `-d` provides debugging information and enables you to also get compiles markdown and HTML versions of the document.
+The `-i` flag is the base directory, `-I` specifies the index file to build from, `-o` is the output file (it will be created in the directory you run the script from -- but you do not have to run the script from the Document-Builder directory!), and `-t` is the path to the template folder for styling. `-d` provides debugging information and enables you to also get compiled markdown and HTML versions of the document from the tmp directories it creates and lists in the output.
 Run ```builddoc -h``` for more options.

  So, if you have all of your github repositories in a folder called "github" in your home directory, this command will build the full guide in your current directory:

 ```
 /path/to/Documentation-Builder/builddoc \
-  -i /home/user/github/SAFETAG/en \
+  -i /path/to/SAFETAG/en \
   -I index.guide.md \
   -o guide.pdf \
-  -t /home/user/github/SAFETAG/styles
+  -t /path/to/SAFETAG/styles
 ```

 Replace index.guide.md with index.overview.md to build the more focused Overview document: